Pacific Time Zone

 Continuing Education Credit: This training is co-sponsored by The Sensorimotor Psychotherapy Institute and The Institute for Continuing Education.
 The training offers a total of 113.50 credited contact hours.

-Location: Pacific Time Zone, Online, Online.
+Location: Online, Online, Online.
 Map

 Successful completion of "Sensorimotor Psychotherapy for the Treatment of Trauma" (Level I)

 |Copyright © 2022